Train to Become an Aviation Electronics Technician in as Few as 14 Months1

 You’ve Chosen the Right Industry, Now Choose the Right School.

-Large companies like Delta and United recruit directly from Spartan.
+Large companies like Delta, American, and United recruit directly from Spartan.
 We have been a leading provider of qualified graduates for the last 90 years.
-Our AET program is NCATT certified and our graduates have opportunities to work for some of the leading forces in the aerospace, communications, robotics, and UAV industries.
+Our AET program is NCATT certified and our graduates have opportunities to work for some of the leaders in the aerospace, communications, robotics, and UAV industries.

-You don’t need 4 years to start your career.
+You don’t need 4 years of training.
 You just need Spartan.